json-born/json-born.github.io/content/posts/building-a-minimal-doom-wad-loader.md

 2. Allocates a buffer large enough to hold the whole file and reads it.
 3. Seeks back to the beginning for the next read.

-Resetting the cursor is important — otherwise, the next read (for the header) will start at the end of the file and return garbage.
+Resetting the cursor is important, otherwise the next read (for the header) will start at the end of the file and return garbage.

 ---